elpassion/terraform-heroku-aws-github-demo/README.md

 ## Cloudfront distribution for static assets

-Along with S3 buck Cloudfront distribution will be set up and coudfront domain will be set in heroku env variables (`CLOUDFRONT_DOMAIN`)
+Along with S3 bucket Cloudfront distribution will be set up and coudfront domain will be set in heroku env variables (`CLOUDFRONT_DOMAIN`)

 ## Github